Tool/solver to resolve the Lights Out levels (Tiles Flip), a puzzle game based on a change of state/color of the cells of a grid (and its neighbours).

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Lights Out (or Flip Tiles game) is an electronic game composed of a grid of lighted (sometimes with bulbs) or numbered cells (originally 5x5) which consists of turning off all the lights in a grid.
+Lights Out (or Flip Tiles game) is an electronic puzzle game composed of a grid of lighted (sometimes with bulbs or switches) or numbered cells (originally 5x5) which consists of turning off all the lights in a grid.

 At the start of the game, a pattern of cells is lit (different states).
 By pressing one of the boxes, it acts like a switch, it changes state (it goes from on to off, or flips from off to on or changes color), as well as the four adjacent boxes (neighboring top, right, bottom and left).